-If the Term Rate Bonds are not converted and remarketed to new purchasers on the Conversion Date, the District shall have no obligation to purchase the Term Rate Bonds tendered on such date, the failed conversion and remarketing shall not constitute an event of default under the Order or the Term Rate Bonds, the mandatory tender will be deemed to have been rescinded for that date with respect to the Term Rate Bonds subject to such failed remarketing only, and such Term Rate Bonds (i) will continue to be Outstanding, (ii) will be purchased upon the availability of funds to be received from the subsequent remarketing of such Term Rate Bonds, (iii) will bear interest at the Stepped Rate during the Stepped Rate Period, (iv) will be subject to redemption and mandatory tender for purchase on any date during the Stepped Rate Period upon which a conversion occurs (which shall occur at the District's discretion upon delivery of at least one day's notice to the holders of Term Rate Bonds bearing interest at the Stepped Rate), and (v) will be deemed to continue in the Initial Rate Period for all other purposes of the Order, though bearing interest during such time at the Stepped Rate until remarketed or redeemed in accordance with the terms of the Order.
+If the Term Rate Bonds are not converted and remarketed to new purchasers on the Conversion Date, the District shall have no obligation to purchase the Term Rate Bonds tendered on such date, the failed conversion and remarketing shall not constitute an event of default under the Order or the Term Rate Bonds, the mandatory tender will be deemed to have been rescinded for that date with respect to the Term Rate Bonds subject to such failed remarketing only, and such Term Rate Bonds (i) will continue to be Outstanding, (ii) will be purchased upon the availability of funds to be received from the subsequent remarketing of such Term Rate Bonds, (iii) will bear interest at the Stepped Rate during the Stepped Rate Period, (iv) will be subject to redemption and mandatory tender for purchase on any date during the Stepped Rate Period upon which a conversion occurs (which shall occur at the District's discretion upon delivery of at least one day's notice to the holders of Term Rate Bonds bearing interest at the Stepped Rate), and (v) will be deemed to continue in the Initial Rate Period for all other purposes of the Order.
 In the event of a failed conversion and remarketing as described above, the District has covenanted in the Order to cause the Term Rate Bonds to be converted and remarketed on the earliest reasonably practicable date on which they can be sold at not less than par, in such interest rate mode or modes as the District directs, at a rate not exceeding the Highest Rate.
-The Order provides that the Stepped Rate means a rate per annum equal to %, calculated on the basis of twelve 30 day months and the number of days actually elapsed.
+The Order provides that the Stepped Rate means a rate per annum equal to 7.00%, calculated on the basis of twelve 30 day months and the number of days actually elapsed.